-NCUA’s program guide has instructions explaining the streamlined qualification process.
+NCUA’s program guide (opens new window) has instructions explaining the streamlined qualification process.
 The deadline for streamlined certification applications is April 3.
 Credit unions that do not qualify to use the streamlined process may still use the standard CDFI certification application (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
 We encourage you to read the NCUA's exit link policies. (opens new page).) .

 To qualify for the streamlined process, low-income-designated credit unions submit loan originations to the NCUA by email to CURECDFI@ncua.gov and complete an online participation form (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
 We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The Office of Credit Union Resources and Expansion then analyzes each credit union’s products, services, and other indicators to determine whether it qualifies to use the streamlined certification application.
 The office will provide qualified credit unions with the necessary information to complete and submit the streamlined certification application to the CDFI Fund, which will make the final determination on certification.